krishauser/reem/docs/gettingstarted.rst

     cd ..
     wget https://raw.githubusercontent.com/tn74/reem/master/examples/redis.conf

-The above script produces an compiled library file at ``redisjson/src/rejson.so``.
+The above script produces a compiled library file at ``redisjson/src/rejson.so``.
 Redis needs to be told to use that library file, and so the last line downloads a configuration file that enables ReJSON when Redis uses it.

 Specifically, line 46 (in the modules section) says ``loadmodule redisjson/src/rejson.so`` to specify